 The Take: Why are Bangladesh students protesting?

-School’s out in Bangladesh, and students are up in arms against government job quotas.
-In response, there has been a deadly crackdown in which authorities have shut down all public universities and cut mobile phone services.
+School’s out in Bangladesh and students are up in arms against government job quotas.
+In response, there has been a deadly crackdown in which authorities shut down all public universities and cut mobile phone services.
 Are students in Bangladesh losing faith in their country’s promise of independence and democracy?

 Keep readinglist of 4 items